immunodeficiency virus) is a virus that attacks the

 occur in healthy people.
 These can be deadly.

 AIDS, medicines can slow or stop the damage to the immune system.
-With
+If AIDS does develop, medicines can often help the immune system return to a healthier state.

 treatment, many people with HIV are able to live long and active lives.